National Exhibition and Convention Center (Shanghai)

-The National Exhibition and Convention Center (Shanghai) (NECC) is an exhibition and convention centre in Shanghai, China.
+The National Exhibition and Convention Center (Shanghai) is an exhibition and convention center in Shanghai, China.
 The NECC is currently the largest exhibition complex, making it one of the landmark buildings in Shanghai.
 The building was co-built by Ministry of Commerce of China and Shanghai Municipal Government.

 The center consists of four exhibition halls, the NECC Plaza, office buildings and a hotel.
 The façade of the NECC building draws inspiration from a "four-leaf clover" with the plaza as the core and the exhibition halls as its leaves.

 Located in the Qingpu District in western Shanghai, the NECC enjoys multiple means of transportation provided by the Hongqiao transportation hub, including buses, metro, high-speed railway and airport.
 Metro Line 2's East Xujing station is the closest metro station to the center.